hhannine/superpaper/README.md

 ## Installation

-### A. Portable releases
-For Linux and Windows there are portable stand-alone packages available under releases.
-These should work on a download-and-run basis without additional requirements.
-Look for the executable "superpaper" (Linux) or "superpaper.exe" (Windows).

-Standalone package for Mac OS X is unfortunately unavailable at this time, but you may look at the alternative way to run Superpaper.

-### B. Run the script

-You may download the "Superpaper" folder from master and run the script in it as is.
-However you then need to take care of the dependencies.
+You may either clone the repository or just download the script, examples and resources, and run the script.
+However you then need to take care of its dependencies.

 #### Requirements
 - Python 3.5+